dmitrysamodurov/Aspose.Email-Documentation/cpp/developer-guide/working-with-mime-messages/extracting-message-contents-from-emails/_index.md

 ---
-title: Extracting Message Contents from Emails
+title: Extracting Message Contents from Emails in C++
+linktitle: Extracting Message Contents from Emails
 type: docs
 weight: 20
 url: /cpp/extracting-message-contents-from-emails/
+description: Using C++ Email Parser Library, you can access email message properties, header information and manipulate it in different ways programmatically.
 ---

 ## **Displaying Email Information on Screen**